 Delaware Roads - I-495

-Trivia tidbit: I-495 was numbered 95 when I-95 was being rebuilt in Wilmington; I-95 was called I-895 during that construction.
+Trivia tidbit: I-495 was numbered 95 when I-95 was being rebuilt in Wilmington, and 95 was I-895.
 Probably because Wilmington didn't want to give up its major Interstate, 95 came back when all was said and done, even though I-495 is by far the better through route.
+Now it has ugly bubble shields that make you want to stay on I-95.

 It's not working here, but I-495 has these variable speed limits, I suppose for some form of inclement weather or collision.
 There shouldn't be much other reason to lower the speed limit - even during "rush hour", this through route remains pretty much unimpeded.